Are You On PAR? (Plant All Risks)

-In many instances, construction sites hire in or use specialized equipment such as earth moving equipment, scrapers, rollers and compactors etc.
+In many instances, construction sites hire in or use specialized equipment such as earth moving equipment, scrapers, rollers, compactors etc.

-Contract Works insurance does not provide indemnity for plant and equipment whilst it is on site, on the road or at the client’s premises, so it is necessary to arrange separate cover under a Plant All Risks policy.
+A Contract Works insurance policy does not provide indemnity for plant and equipment whilst it is on site, on the road or at the client’s premises, therefore, it is necessary to arrange a separate policy to cater for construction plant and equipment.

 What is covered under a PAR policy?

-Physical loss of or damage (which is not specifically excluded) to plant and / or equipment.
+Physical loss of or damage (which is not otherwise specifically excluded) to construction plant and / or equipment.
 The policy can be extended to include Hired-in Plant, Continuing Hire Charges and Public Liability.
-Public Liability can be split into two categories, Third Party Site Liability and Third Party Road Risks Liability
+Public Liability can be split into two categories, Third Party Site Liability and Third Party Road Risks Liability.

 If you’re unsure of what’s not covered by your PAR insurance, please contact your broker today to help you go through your policy and clarify any questions or concerns.